 Indian star tortoises are found in and around India, Pakistan, and Sri Lanka.
-They are typically shy tortoises with beautiful patterned shells.
+They are typically shy tortoises with beautifully patterned shells.
 They are relatively small tortoises.

 Unlike some other tortoise breeds, star tortoises are not territorial, and since they're on the small size, it's perfectly fine to house several of them together.